sonic-net/SONiC/doc/voq/lag_hld.md

     "state": "ok"
     "system_lag_id": {{index_number}}
 ```

 **Schema:**

 ```
-; Defines schema for LAG_TABLE table attributes key                 = LAG_TABLE:portchannel name  ; logical 802.3ad LAG name.
+; Defines schema for LAG_TABLE table attributes key                 = LAG_TABLE|portchannel name  ; logical 802.3ad LAG name.
 ; field             = value
 state               = "ok"                        ; State of the LAG system_lag_id       = 1*2DIGIT                    ; LAG id.
 This is unique across the chassis system
 ```

 Entries in this table are from local STATE_DB.
 These entries are for local LAGs and remote LAGs. **teamsyncd** creates entry for local LAGs and **portsorch** creates entry for remote LAGs.
 The attribute **system_lag_id** is a new attribute and is updated by **portsorch** for both local LAGs and remote LAGs.
-The other attribute "state" is an existing attributes presented here for reference purpose only.
+The other attribute "state" is an existing attribute presented here for reference purpose only.

 ### 4.4 CHASSIS_APP_DB